Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

   mPanelView.collapsePanelView();
 ```
-- To check the `PaneView` current view state use:
+- To check the `PanelView` current view state use:
 ```java
   mPanelView.getIsPanelViewExpanded();
 ```